[LP] Singles CD DVD Books Magazines LaserDisc Other

 One of the most fantastic albums by the JBs – a masterpiece of funky jamming, tight instrumentation, and that free yet tight style of the James Brown 70s years!

-The tracks are longer than on some of the earlier singles – especially the 8 minute jammer "(It's Not The Express) It's the JBs Monourail", a fantastic cut that you'll be playing for your grandkids!
+The tracks are longer than on some of the earlier singles – especially the 8 minute jammer "(It's Not The Express) It's the JBs Monourail", an answer to BT Express' theme song, and a fantastic cut that's held up through so many years and so many scenes!
+Fantastic all around – and the kind of record you'll be playing for your grandkids!

 Jackson, Chuck - Arrives!